 Holt's "Locators with Loci" on view in "Minimal" at the Bourse de Commerce

-Locators with Loci belongs to series of sculptures that began in 1971 when Nancy Holt made her first sculptures—“seeing devices” drawing attention to visual perception and place.
-The Locators, as she named them, comprise industrial piping welded into a T-shape, made to be viewed through with one eye to direct attention to the time-bound processes of vision.
-The Locators directly develop from Holt’s experiments with photography, and they provide a means to locate perception.
+Locators with Loci belongs to a series of sculptures Holt began in 1971, when she created her first three-dimensional works—what she called “seeing devices”—that draw attention to visual perception and place.
+The Locators consist of industrial piping welded into a T-shape and are designed to be viewed through with one eye, directing attention to the time-bound processes of vision.
+Developed directly from Holt’s experiments with photography, the Locators provide a means of locating perception itself.

-Locators with Loci brings together a group of four Locators whose viewpoint shifts in angle and distance from the wall.
-Each Locator looks to a painted black Loci, which graduate from a perfect circle to an elongated ellipse.
-Although the shapes on the wall shift are not identical, when one looks through each Locator they see a perfect black circle edged by a ring of light, an experience to seeing a full moon on a clear night or an eclipse.
+The four Locators Holt uses in Locators with Loci shift in angle and distance from the wall.
+Each is aligned with a painted black Loci, which progresses from a perfect circle to an elongated ellipse.
+Although the wall-mounted shapes differ from one another, when viewed through each Locator they appear as a perfect black circle edged by a ring of light—an experience akin to seeing a full moon on a clear night or witnessing an eclipse.

 Nancy Holt, Locators with Loci (1972)